hackclub/hackclub/workshops/personal_website/README.md

 smaller:

 1. Open **`style.css`** by double-clicking it
-2. Then add the below CSS code to make the image smaller by _typeing_ the following code into the CSS file (don't copy and paste because you won't remember it as well)
+2. Then add the below CSS code to make the image smaller by _typing_ the following code into the CSS file (don't copy and paste because you won't remember it as well)